How to Save Money on a Wedding: 90 Tips from Wedding Pros

 Seated, plated dinners are the most expensive option for catering.
 Consider other dining options like buffets, family-style stations or heavy appetizers.

 73. Skip the Cocktail Hour

-The cocktail hour typically allows time for wedding party and family portraits.
-If you’re having all your wedding activities in one location, and/or will have your photos done before the ceremony, you may be able to skip that extra hour of service altogether.
+The cocktail hour typically gives the wedding party and family time to take portraits.
+If you’re having all your wedding activities in one location, and/or will have your photos done before the ceremony, consider skipping that extra hour of service altogether.

 74. Ask for Small Plates

 Thinking of having a buffet?
 Ask to use seven-inch plates rather than the standard 10-inch dinner plates.

 “Guests tend to put less food on smaller plates and will likely consume what’s only on their plate,” said Greg Jenkins of Bravo Productions in Long Beach, California.